How Much Protein Do You Really Need?

 Starr is now looking into whether high-protein diets also improve the quality of the muscle itself in seniors.
 She's using CT scans to measure muscle size and fat, and comparing seniors on a high-protein diet to those on regular diets.
 She says her findings should be available in a couple of months.

 In the meantime, 70-year-old Corliss Keith, who was in the high protein group in Starr's latest study, says she feels a big difference.
-"I feel excellent," she says, "I feel like I have a different body, I have more energy, I'm stronger."
+"I feel excellent," she says.
+"I feel like I have a different body, I have more energy, I'm stronger."
 She says she is able to take Zumba exercise classes three times a week, work out on the treadmill, and take long, brisk walks.
 Keith also lost more than 15 pounds.
-"I'm a fashionable person, so now I'm back in my three-inch heels," she says.
+"I'm a fashionable person, so now I'm back in my 3-inch heels," she says.

 As people age, researcher Starr says muscle strength is key to helping them stay strong and continue living on their own in their own home.
-"I feel very much alive now," says Keith, "I feel like I could stay by myself until I'm 100."
+"I feel very much alive now," says Keith.
+"I feel like I could stay by myself until I'm 100."

 But can people overdo protein?
 Pipitone says you do have to be careful.
-Too much protein can cause nausea, cramps, headaches, fatigue, and bloating.
+Too much protein can cause nausea, cramps, headaches, fatigue and bloating.

 Dehydration is also a risk when you eat too much protein.
 Pipitone says if you increase protein, you also have to increase your fluid intake.
 "I always tell people to make sure they're drinking enough fluids," which for the average person is 60 to 70 ounces a day, which translates into eight 8-ounce glasses of water or liquid per day.

-There have been some indications that extra protein makes the kidneys work harder which could be problematic for individuals with a history of kidney disease and for them, the supplements may increase the risk of kidney stones, she says.
+There have been some indications that extra protein makes the kidneys work harder, which could be problematic for individuals with a history of kidney disease and for them, the supplements may increase the risk of kidney stones, she says.

-Bottom Line: if you think you need more protein in your diet, consider these questions: Are you are an extreme athlete; are you recovering from injury or surgery; or are you are 60 years or older?
+Bottom line, if you think you need more protein in your diet, consider these questions: Are you are an extreme athlete; are you recovering from injury or surgery; or are you 60 years or older?

 If so, adding high protein foods like eggs and meat products to your diet can be beneficial.